drewklein20/Raspberry-Pi-Pet-Feeder/README.md

 ---
 ## Developing further
 *Note: You will need to have npm installed.
 If you are feeling like building onto the app, or making changes to the code.
-You can do so by running the following in the src folder:
+You can do so by running the following in the root directory:
 ```
 npm run serve
 ```